-In November 2010, New Hampshire children from preschoolers to third grader will be invited to vote for the winner of the 2010 Ladybug Picture Book Award.
+In November 2010, New Hampshire children from preschoolers to those in third grade will be invited to vote for the winner of the 2010 Ladybug Picture Book Award.
 Voting materials, including a picture ballot and tally sheets will be available on this website in June.
-What an exciting way to teach very young children about great picture books AND that your opinion makes a difference.
-I wish I lived in New Hampshire so my kids could vote!!!
-Read more…

 What I really love about Winged Chariot iPhone/iPad/iPod ebooks is that they come in a slew of languages.
-Scruffy Kitty comes in Dutch, English, French, Spanish, and Japanese.
-These apps also always have a sticker app which is fun for kids.
-It would be a dream come true for me if my kids read this ebook in Spanish for fun!
-I am not holding my breath, but it might come true someday… Read more…
+Scruffy Kitty comes in Dutch, English, French, Spanish and Mandarin Chinese.

 It is a rare occasion when my husband raves about a picture book.
 He’s read his fair share of picture books to our three children but bedtime stories is my favorite time of the day, not his.
 And while he will read a book over and over again, there aren’t too many picture books in our house that he is excited to re-read.

 An internet security company called AVG surveyed moms in North America and parts of Europe and found that in the U.S. 92% of children under the age of 2 have an online presence of some sort.